alanmartini/query-select-injection/README.md

 > `#mySqlInputId` The ID or CLASS of the input that will receive the query

 #### Query list
-> increment the object `queryList` with the desired queries
+> Increment the object `queryList` with the desired queries

 ## Contributing
 1. Fork it!